Enhanced Resource Base

-- We have three teachers who hold the Mandatory Qualification for Teaching Children with Vision Impairment and so are Qualified Teachers of Vision Impairment (QTVI).
-The Director of Learning for the Enhanced Resource Base also have skills and experience of meeting the needs of children with Physical Disabilities.
+- We have a number of specialist staff including a teacher who holds the Mandatory Qualification for Teaching Children with Vision Impairment and so is a Qualified Teachers of Vision Impairment (QTVI).
+The Director of Learning for the Enhanced Resource Base also has skills and experience of meeting the needs of children with Physical Disabilities.

-- There are 11 (full time equivalent) experienced LSAs within the department who support students both within lessons and in the ERB.
+- We have a number of experienced LSAs (Learning Support Assistant) within the department who support students both within lessons and in the ERB.
 They are all Manual Handling trained and are trained by Physiotherapists to deliver physiotherapy programs for identified students.
 Many of the LSAs have Braille qualifications and all have experience of working with students both with Vision impairment and Physical Disabilities.

 - We have a Resource technician who is skilled at carrying out modification and adaptation of resources to meet the needs of students with vision impairment.

 - We work closely with outside professionals such as Visiting Teachers, Educational Psychologists, Physiotherapists, Occupational Therapists and Social Care to ensure that the students’ needs are appropriately met within school.